Couple and Family Therapy

 Additionally, the CFT program and faculty are strongly committed to diversity and social justice.
 We actively recruit a diverse student body and strive to promote a climate of respect and inclusiveness

-Although we are just beginning our third year, we are excited about developing a program that strives to become a national and international leader in doctoral CFT education.
+Being it is our fourth year, we are excited about being fully staffed with 3 full time tenure-track and two adjunct faculty.
+This will enable us to become a national and international leader in doctoral CFT education.
 We encourage you to explore our website and contact us with questions you may have.

 Volker Thomas, Ph.D., LMFT